 Polish Will Stain Your Carpet

-You will need to use a large space to clean your shoes.
-You need to work in a well-lit area so that you can see exactly how much polish you are putting on, etc.
+You will need to use ample space to clean your shoes.
+You need to work in a well-lit area so that you can see precisely how much polish you're putting on, etc.

-The area that you are working on needs to be protected too.
-Put down newspaper or an old towel.
+The area that you're working on needs to be protected too.
+Put down newspapers or an old towel.

 Wear Old Clothes To Protect Your Good Clothes

-Be sure to protect your own clothes too.
-Polish stains!
-Remember to wear old clothes to do this job too.
+Be sure to protect your good clothes.
+Polish will stain!
+Remember to wear old clothes to do this job.

 Remove The Laces

-You don’t want to get polish on your laces.
-Do remember that polish will also stain the stitching of your shoes.
-Do not use a color cream polish if your stitching is a contrasting color to your dress shoe.
-If this the case, rather use a neutral polish.
+You don’t want to get polish on your shoelaces.
+Remember that polish will also stain the stitching of your shoes.
+Don't use a color cream polish if your stitching is a contrasting color to your dress shoe.
+If this is the case, preferably use a neutral polish.

 If this is the case, then make either the vinegar solution or soak balls of cotton wool with nail polish remover and clean off those marks.
 Be gentle.

 Leave to dry for at least 20 minutes.